pull-fiction/make-crops-not-war/index.md

 ## War is served

-What are the effects of war agriculture production?
+What are the effects of war on agriculture production?
 How does it change the way you eat?

 History textbooks clearly describe how wars affect a country's economy, social structure and politics.
 However, the impacts on agricultural production have not been studied to the same extent.
-We are intrigued by this, as it concerns a fundamental necessity to survival: food.
+We are intrigued by this, as it concerns a fundamental necessity for survival: food.
 We will attempt to shed some light on this question through an analysis of data obtained from the following sources:

 * Global Food & Agriculture Statistics.
 * Uppsala Conflict Data Program/PRIO Armed Conflict Dataset.